Skip to main content

 Yes.
 Modern cellular-based medical alert systems connect directly to a cellular network (like a cell phone) and do not require Wi-Fi, a landline, or a smartphone.
 This is a significant shift from older systems that depended on a home phone line.

-All five systems reviewed in this guide offer cellular connectivity.
+All five top Canadian providers reviewed in this guide offer cellular connectivity.
 Some also offer landline options for seniors who prefer them or live in areas with limited cellular coverage.

 Is Fall Detection Worth the Extra Cost?